Doug Schaefer

 Hall of Fame Player Class of 2023

-In 1972, Schaefer was selected to the Missouri All-State team while pitching for Lindbergh High School.
-He led Missouri in strikeouts with 102 in 55 innings.
-He was also named All-Conference and All-Metro in 1972.
+In 1972, Schaefer was selected to the Missouri All-State team while pitching high school ball for the Lindbergh Flyers.
+He led the state in strikeouts with 102 in 55 innings.
+He was also named All-Conference and All Metro that season.

-Schaefer pitched for the University of Oklahoma Sooners from 1973 to 1975.
-He played for the Lawton Tigers during the summer of 1973.
-In the summer of 1974, he pitched for the Kenai
+He pitched three seasons for the Oklahoma Sooners after that and hurled for the Lawton Tigers during the summer of 1973.
+In the summer of 1974, Doug pitched for the Kenai Oilers in Alaska.